aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 - Simplifies standing up a Maestro stack
 - Encodes best practices for networking and storage
-- Same CLI UX as kci-dev
+- Shares the same UX patterns as kci-dev
 - Early previews welcome: help shape the roadmap!

 ---